FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

     ```

 ### Single Board Computer: Raspberry Pi 4

+Create an `sdcard` with Ubuntu 22.04 server x64 as the OS.

 This case is not quite 'zero-touch' you will need to first identify the IP address of your Raspberry Pi
 and set an environment variable.